SOLEGUIDE

 Should I buy the current size or the next size up to allow for growth?

-With the orthotic in place, aim for approximately a thumb's width of growing room between the longest toe and the end of the shoe.
-This provides some room for growth without the shoe being so large that the foot slides around inside it.
-More growing room than that increases the risk of tripping and prevents the orthotic from sitting in the correct position.
+With the orthotic in place, aim for about a thumb's width of growing room between the longest toe and the end of the shoe.
+That gives some room for growth without the shoe being so large the foot slides around.
+More growing room than that increases the risk of tripping and stops the orthotic sitting where it should.

-My child's orthotic is very thick and I cannot find shoes that fit.
+My child's orthotic is very thick and I can't find shoes that fit.
 What should I do?

 Can I rely on online size charts?

-Online size charts are a useful starting point, but they cannot account for the volume added by your child's specific orthotic device.
+They're a useful starting point, but they can't account for the volume added by your child's specific orthotic device.
 Always try the shoe with the orthotic in place before committing, whether that means buying from a physical shop or ordering online with a returns policy.

 My child has just gone up a shoe size.
 Do the orthotics still fit?

 Not necessarily.
-If your child's foot has grown significantly, the orthotic may no longer be positioned correctly relative to the arch, heel, and forefoot.
+If your child's foot has grown a lot, the orthotic may no longer be positioned correctly relative to the arch, heel, and forefoot.
 Contact the orthotics department to discuss whether the device needs reviewing or replacing.

 Looking for the adult version of this guide?
 Read What Shoe Size Should I Buy With Orthotics?